pistack/TRXASprefitpack/docs/source/math.least_square.md

 ## Compare two different fit

 Assume that model 2 is the restriction of model 1.
-Then you can compare two model based on f-test.
+Then, you can compare two models based on the f-test.

-## Seperation Scheme
+## Separation Scheme

 Suppose that